SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 Generally, when we have a structure `simulation_struct` and want to interface with the unknown (or parameter) `G`, we use `simulation_struct[:G]` to access the value, and `simulation_struct[:G] = 5.0` to set it to a new value.
 However, see the following examples for full details.

+!!! note
+    The following tutorial will describe how to interface with problems, integrators, and solutions using `[]` notation.
+An alternative is to use the `ModelingToolkit.getu`, `ModelingToolkit.getp`, `ModelingToolkit.setu`, and `ModelingToolkit.setp` functions.
+These requires an additional step to use, however, they can also improve performance when a very large number interfaces are carried out.

 ## Interfacing problem objects

 We begin by demonstrating how we can interface with problem objects.
 We will demonstrate using a `ODEProblem`, however, it works similarly for other problem types.